4d/docs/docs/FormEditor/macros.md

 ---
 id: macros
-title: About 4D Macros
+title: Form Editor Macros
 ---

 ## Overview

+The 4D Form editor supports dedicated macros.
 A macro is a set of instructions to perform an action or a sequence of actions.
 When called upon, the macro will execute its instructions and automatically perform the action(s).
-Macros are most often used to automate repetitive tasks, making them less tedious and reducing the likelihood of mistakes.

-For example if you have a recurring report with specific formatting (e.g., certain text must appear in red and certain text must appear in green), you can create a macro to automatically change the color.
+For example if you have a recurring report with specific formatting (e.g., certain text must appear in red and certain text must appear in green), you can create a macro to automatically set the color.
 You can create macros for the 4D Form editor that can:

-*	Create and execute 4D code / methods
+*	Create and execute 4D code
 *	Display dialogs
 *	Select form objects
-*	Add / delete / modify forms and form objects
-*	Add / delete / modify forms and form object properties
+*	Add / delete / modify forms, form objects as well as their properties
 *	Modify project files (update, delete)

-In addition to creating macros for your host database, you can also create macros for components within your project.
+Macros can been defined for the host project or for components within your project.

->It's important to be aware that any previously specified behaviors are overridden by macros (e.g., entry order, etc.)
+nt to be aware that any previously specified behaviors are overridden by macros (e.g., entry order, etc.)